pni-lab/connattractor/docs/01-paper.md

 > ToDo: discuss: the CBH model is not a model of brain function, but a model of brain dynamics.
 It does not strice to explain various brain regions ability to perform certain computations, but the brain's characteristic trajectories, which are perturbed by tasks and other types of interventions.

 Together, these results open up a series of exciting opportunities for the mechanistic understanding of brain function.
 By its generative nature, the CBH model could foster analyses that aim at disentangling causal relationships, which are extremely difficult to infer in case of systems as complex as the brain.
 It could, for instance, aid the differentiation of primary causes and secondary effects of particular activity or connectivity changes in various clinical conditions.

 Moreover, the CBH approach might provide testable predictions about the effects of interventions on brain functions, like pharmacological or non-invasive brain stimulation (e.g. transcranial magnetic or direct current stimulation, focused ultrasound) or neurofeedback.
 For instance, in the context of pain, the CBH model might be used to predict the effect of various analgesic drugs (or other treatment strategies with known neural correlates) on the individual level (e.g. based on the individual functional connectome).
 Aiding the design of personalized medicine approaches is a particularly promising field of application for the proposed framework.

 The generative nature of the proposed framework may be also used to generate synthetic brain activity data, which can be used to train and test machine learning algorithms, such as deep neural networks, for the prediction of brain activity from functional connectivity.
 This approach may be particularly useful in the context of clinical applications, where the amount of available data is often limited.

 # Conclusion

 To conclude, here we have proposed a novel computational framework that accurately captures and predicts brain dynamics under a wide range of conditions.
 The framework models large-scale activity flow in the brain with a recurrent artificial neural network architecture that, instead of being trained to solve specific tasks or mimic certain dynamics, is simply initialized with the empirical functional connectome.
-The framework identifies biologically meaningful attractor states and provides a model for how these restrict brain dyanmics.
+The framework identifies biologically meaningful attractor states and provides a model for how these restrict brain dynamics.
 The proposed framework, referred to as the connectome-based Hopfield (CBH) model, can accurately reconstruct and predict brain dynamics under a wide range of conditions, including resting state, task-induced activity changes, and pathological alterations.
 CBH analyses provide a simple, robust, and highly interpretable computational alternative to the conventional descriptive approach to investigating brain function and establish a link between connectivity and activity.
 The generative nature of the proposed model opens up a series of exciting opportunities for future research, including novel ways of assessing causality and mechanistic understanding, and the possibility to predict the effects of various interventions, thereby paving the way for novel personalized medical approaches.

 # Methods